-Qualified family status changes under the Life Insurance Plan include:
+Qualified family status changes under the AD&D Insurance Plan include:

-- A change in your legal marital status (such as marriage, divorce, death of spouse) or domestic partner status (i.e. your domestic partner meets or fails to meet the domestic partner criteria), - Your spouse loses their employer coverage, and - A change in the number of your dependents (such as through birth, adoption or placement for adoption of a dependent child, child is no longer eligible, or death).
+- A change in your legal marital status (such as marriage, divorce, death of spouse) or domestic partner status (i.e. your domestic partner meets or fails to meet the domestic partner criteria), and - A change in the number of your dependents (such as through birth, adoption or placement for adoption of a dependent child or death).

-If you experience one of these qualifying events, you must notify Dun & Bradstreet's Benefits Center within 31 days from the date of the event to make changes.
+If you experience one of these qualifying events, you must notify the Dun & Bradstreet Benefits Center within 31 days from the date of the event to make changes.